 Because of many things, Groton is a great place for families with children to consider.
 First of all, many other families with children live here, making Groton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Groton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Groton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Groton is that it can take a long time to commute to work.
 In Groton, the average commute to work is 34.63 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 Despite being a small town, Groton has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Groton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Groton residents report their race to be White, followed by Asian.
-Important ancestries of people in Groton include Irish, English, Italian, German, and Polish.
+Important ancestries of people in Groton include Irish, Italian, English, German, and French.